JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 ### Networking
 Interfacing to other computers with WiFi and cables.
 Serves requests and allows access to recources such as printers and files.

+## The Kernel
+In an operating system, the lowest layer of the architecture is the kernel, between the CPU/ Memory and the applications.
+It links the applications and the data processing done by hardware.

+Its job is to deal with the core instructions and system resources, dealing with memory management, disk storage, peripherals and low level networking.

 ## Interupts
 An interupt is a request for processor time.
 Interupts let the user have better control over the computer, since otherwise they would have to wait for an aplication to finish before registering something like a keybaord input, which needs to be immediate.
 At the end of every fetch-decode-execute cycle there is another step the CPU taskes, and this is checking for an interupt.